India plans reinsurance fund to cover refiners using Iranian oil

-NEW DELHI India plans to set up a fund to back local insurers providing cover for refiners processing Iranian oil after companies warned they would be forced to halt imports from the sanctions-hit nation, the federal oil secretary said on Sunday.
+NEW DELHI, March 24 India plans to set up a fund to back local insurers providing cover for refiners processing Iranian oil after companies warned they would be forced to halt imports from the sanctions-hit nation, the federal oil secretary said on Sunday.

-Mangalore Refinery and Petrochemicals Ltd (MRPL.NS) (MRPL) and Essar Oil ESRO.NS have said they would halt imports from Iran because of insurance problems, Vivek Rae told reporters.
+Mangalore Refinery and Petrochemicals Ltd (MRPL) and Essar Oil have said they would halt imports from Iran because of insurance problems, Vivek Rae told reporters.

-Europe and the United States last year introduced tough sanctions aimed at Iran's oil trade in a bid to force Tehran to the negotiating table over its nuclear program.
+Europe and the United States last year introduced tough sanctions aimed at Iran's oil trade in a bid to force Tehran to the negotiating table over its nuclear programme.

 Insurers rely on European reinsurance markets to hedge their risk.
 EU sanctions have blocked European reinsurers from any involvement in insuring shipments of Iranian oil.